-DIRECTORATE MALE FEMALE
+DIRECTORATE MALE FEMALE TOTAL

-Municipal Manager 1 0
+Municipal Manager 0 0 0

-Executive Directors 3 3
+Executive Directors 2 2 4

-Deputy Directors/Directors 3 0
+Deputy Directors/Directors 4 0 4

-Managers 16 7
+Managers 16 7 23

-Assistant Managers 33 11
+Assistant Managers 35 14 49

-TOTAL 56 21
+TOTAL 57 23 80

 In terms of Job Evaluation 511 positions have been coded and uploaded on the system.
 All job descriptions will be signed and uploaded by 31 March 2017.
-Employees living with disability as at end of January 2017 is 19 (1.3%).

 The municipality has the Workplace Skills Plan and a Draft Employment Equity Plan for 2016 - 2021.

 Emalahleni Local Municipality recognises the value of investing in its workforce through the implementation of a carefully planned training and development initiative and activities.
 A Workplace Skills Plan (WSP) has been compiled based on the departmental needs as identified by the relevant directorates and implemented.
 The Work Place Skills Plan describes the skills needs and the range of skills development interventions that an organization will use to address these needs.
 A WSP is developed annually - May to April and is submitted to Local Government Sector Education Training Authority (LGSETA) on the 30 April every year.
 The WSP facilitates access to the LGSETA mandatory grant for skills training.
 The municipality is required to provide Annually Training Report (ATR) as to how needs are addressed as defined in the WSP.
 The WSP also provides sector information to the LGSETA specifically.
 This information in turn informs the development of the LGSETA sector skills plan (SSP).
-The SSPs then further make contribution to the national skills development agenda defined in National Skills Development Strategy, now in third generation (NDS III).Priorities are considered to determine the most critical skills development needs before training can be arranged within the limits of budgetary provisions.
+The SSPs then further make contribution to the national skills development agenda defined in National Skills Development Strategy, now in third generation (NDS III).
+Priorities are considered to determine the most critical skills development needs before training can be arranged within the limits of budgetary provisions.
 The training needs are received from all directorate and incorporated to the WSP, it has to be indicated that needs are aligned to the strategic plan of the municipality, IDP and SDBIP.
 The training intervention outcome is to enhance employee's performance in their respective work.